Florida Council Board

 reels, lines, clothing, kayaks, and other gear.

-Admission to the family-friendly expo is $10, which includes
+Admission to the family-friendly expo was $10, which included

 both days.
-Admission is free to kids 16 and younger when
+Admission was free to kids 16 and younger when

 accompanied by an adult.